Plumbing and Drainage

 - fire hose reels, with or without pumps

-- Prepare plans and specifications for plumbing and drainage work if the plans and specifications are:
+- Prepare plans and specifications for plumbing and drainage work that are:

 - for the licensee's personal use, or